 Stretch little legs at Wall Drug.
 The world-famous roadside stop is filled with souvenirs and Instagram-worthy oddities.

 Head to the Great Smoky Mountains at the end of May to watch the Synchronous Fireflies.
 Every summer a few lucky folks (there’s a lottery to see who makes the cut) get to check out one of Mother Nature’s most awesome light shows.
+Here are some great cabins there.

 Remember The Alamo and then stroll the riverwalk in downtown San Antonio.